hafs-r/UI-test-android-espresso/android_espresso_ui_tests_with_cucumber.md

 For further reference [Espresso](https://developer.android.com/training/testing/espresso)

-####Now lets look at what is Robot Pattern and what problem it solve
+#### Now lets look at what is Robot Pattern and the problem it solve.

 Espresso allows us to write Android UI tests.
 Creating automated tests should be a part of our development process.
 But it is not always easy to create a full set UI tests.
 Robot pattern fits with Espresso and allows to create clear and understandable tests.
-You can see more details from its creator Jake Wharton from[Here](https://jakewharton.com/testing-robots/).

 > The main aim is separating the WHAT from the HOW.